How to Make a Simple Roasted Tomato Vinaigrette

 Chef Chris is a native of Utah but has traveled some during his 22 years of professional cooking.
 He didn’t go to culinary school but learned his trade on the job, starting at the Utah Seafood Company and then moving on to other popular SLC sites like Ruth’s Diner, Santa Fe, and Red Butte Cafe.

-He currently is working at Campagne Specialty Foods, preparing their daily takeout.
+He currently works at Campagne Specialty Foods, preparing their daily takeout.
 When I approached Chef Chris for this article, I told him I was looking for recipes that didn’t include many ingredients and were not difficult to make.
-He gave me his simple Pomadoro (tomato) sauce for pasta and his Wood Grilled Yellow Tomato Vinaigrette that he makes for Campagne.
+He gave me his simple Pomodoro (tomato) sauce for pasta and his Wood-Grilled Yellow Tomato Vinaigrette, which he makes for Campagne.

 Questions and Answers